Medical Assistant Responsibilities

 For those medical assistant graduates who prefer to work behind the scenes, administrative medical assistant positions are a common choice.
 These career opportunities focus less on helping with direct patient care and more on performing essential tasks that keep the clinic or facility running smoothly.

-Administrative medical assistants are generally responsible for a wide array of “paperwork,” including insurance claims, billing duties and organizing patient medical records – though many of these duties are now accomplished via computer.
+Administrative medical assistants are generally responsible for a wide array of “paperwork,” including insurance claims, medical coding/billing duties, and organizing patient medical records – though many of these duties are now accomplished via computer.
 Other administrative duties commonly associated with medical assistant positions include answering phones and scheduling appointments, which mark the career as an excellent choice for students with above-average organizational skills.

 Pursue Your Medical Assistant Career

 No matter where you plan to work, Prism Career Institute offers the in-depth, hands-on education you need to help kick-start an exciting career in an ever-growing field.
+Prism Career Institute trains medical assistant students at our locations in Cherry Hill, NJ, and Egg Harbor Township, NJ.
 Begin your medical assistant career by applying to Prism Career Institute today.